m3db/m3/docs/architecture/engine.md

 Like many databases, M3DB takes a two-pronged approach to persistent storage:

 1) All writes are persisted to a commitlog (the commitlog can be configured to fsync every write, or optionally batch writes together which is much faster but leaves open the possibility of small amounts of data loss in the case of a catastrophic failure).
-The commitlog is completely uncompressed and exists only to recover "unflushed" data in the case of a database shutdown (intentional or not.) and is never used to satisfy a read request.
+The commitlog is completely uncompressed and exists only to recover "unflushed" data in the case of a database shutdown (intentional or not) and is never used to satisfy a read request.
 2) Periodically (based on the configured blocksize) all "active" blocks are "sealed" (marked as immutable) and written out to disk into "fileset" files.
 These files are highly compressed and can be indexed into via their complementary index files.

 #### Fileset files